 Stadium The current lighting was installed in 1987 and is beyond its useful life expectancy.
 Some of the light fixtures are not functional.
 The poles are leaning and rotting.
 The existing stadium structure is in need of repair as some of the beams are rotting.
 The roof would also be repaired.
 Our athletic events are a big draw for our community and both the field and stadium are frequently used.

-Bond: $1.5 million
+Bond cost: $1.5 million

 space